What is Consumer Debt? – Consumer Debt Definition under the Bankruptcy Code

 In what appears to be the only outlier in American bankruptcy jurisprudence, the Ninth Circuit in In re Cherrett, 873 F.3d 1060, 1066 (9th Cir.
 2017) in a 2-1 decision affirmed a bankruptcy court finding that a mortgage debt was non-consumer based on various facts in the case.
 Effectively, this case chips away at the previously universal conclusion that every mortgage incurred to purchase a debtor’s house is consumer debt.
 While the opinion sets forth that it is based on unique facts in that case, the general principle is that some debtors may be able to argue that their home mortgage is not consumer debt.
 If they prevail, they are usually deemed non-consumer debtors not required to pass the means test since the mortgage is usually larger than other debts owed by most debtors in bankruptcy.

-Contact an Experienced Bankruptcy Attorney in Los Angeles, San Jose, San Diego, Orange County, Sacramento, Riverside, and Surrounding Areas of California
+Contact an Experienced Bankruptcy Attorney in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California

 Home mortgages are beneficial to debtors in bankruptcy for many reasons, but those home mortgages often lead to the conclusion that debtors are primarily consumer debt.
 Avoiding this conclusion allows the debtor to avoid dismissal of a Chapter 7 Bankruptcy based on high income that would normally require Chapter 13.
 This means that a debtor can take advantage California’s homestead exemption newly increased in 2021 available to debtors in bankruptcy.